Cyber security: Human risk – a car crash waiting to happen

-Brian Lord, Managing Director, Cyber
+Brian Lord, CEO

 In every Corporate Cyber Security Maturity Model that we conduct across all varieties of corporate clients, two categories repeatedly always score lowest – one of those is ‘Staff Training and Education’ (the other is supply chain management’, but that’s for another blog post).
 Yet, the mantra of ‘the human risk is the greatest’ continues to underpin the cyber security narrative and, according to Phishme, 91% of cyber-attacks generally start through exploitation of human error.

 Interestingly, private sector organisations are normally pretty adept at corporate risk management – its their core governance activity.
 But in the field of ‘cyber’ risk, it’s a blind spot.
 Why?

 Aside from the fact that ‘cyber risk’—a pretty unhelpful term at best—still struggles to find its place within established corporate risk management processes, the pervading corporate belief is that ‘cyber risk’ is about exploitation of technology.
 So, as the logic goes in this hi-tech world, the risk management lies in comparable technology solutions.
 How true is this?